 Mental Capacity to Make a Will in Massachusetts

->

-> If there is no challenge to the will, the probate court will assume a person who validly executed a will had testamentary capacity at the time the document was signed.
+In cases where there's no challenge to the will, the probate court typically assumes that the person who executed the will possessed testamentary capacity at the time of signing.

->

-> If the will disinherits a natural heir, like a child or a spouse, there is a high chance it will be challenged.
-The person left out of the will may claim someone exercised undue influence over the deceased and that the testator lacked capacity.
+However, if the will disinherits a natural heir like a child or spouse, there's a higher likelihood of it being contested.
+The disinherited individual may claim that someone exerted undue influence over the deceased and that the testator lacked capacity.

->

-> Mental Capacity and Your Aging Parents
+Mental Capacity and Your Aging Parents

 Often, adult children assist their elderly parents in creating or amending their estate planning documents.
 Unfortunately, this need often arises when seniors begin to struggle with understanding day-to-day life due to declining mental capacity.
 Here are some important considerations for adult children helping their parents in such situations: